-When preparing for each formative observation (two times per placement), candidates should upload their lesson plans/materials/assessments to their Google Drive Student Teaching folder at least 48 hours prior to their scheduled lesson.
+When preparing for each formative observation (three times per placement/quarter/situation), candidates should upload their lesson plans/materials/assessments to their Google Drive Student Teaching folder at least 48 hours prior to their scheduled lesson.

-- If lesson plans are not received within 48 hours of the scheduled observation, the Clinical Field Supervisor will contact the Director of the Office of Field Experiences.
-Not submitting lesson plans in a timely, consistent manner may result in a Professional Disposition or failure of student teaching. - Moreover, if lesson plans for the formative evaluations are not received within 48 hours, the Clinical Field Supervisor may request the candidate to reschedule the evaluation.
+• If lesson plans are not received within 48 hours of the scheduled observation, the Clinical Field Supervisor will contact the Director of the Office of Field Experiences.
+Not submitting lesson plans in a timely, consistent manner may result in a Professional Disposition and/or failure of student teaching.

+• Moreover, if lesson plans for the formative observations are not received within 48 hours, the Clinical Field Supervisor may request the candidate to reschedule the observation.